Mahi Kur Cave: Characteristics of blind fish in Mahi Kur

 The home of this blind fish is in groundwater.
 Since the mouth of Mahi Kur cave is connected to the surface of the groundwater, it makes it possible for the blind fish to come close to the surface of the water during the nights.
 They are only seen during the hot days of the year near the earth's surface of water.
 The fish lives in the water temperature from 5 to 28 degrees Celsius.

 First specimen

 The blind fish of the blind Persian cave, with the scientific name "Iranocypris typhlops" belongs to the common carp family.
-This type, which is 4 to 5 cm long, has two pairs of whiskers, one pair on the upper lip and the other pair in the corner of the mouth.
-The head of this fish is somewhat wide, and no external traces of the eye can be seen.
-The color of the fish is pink and there are a few scales on the back of the pectoral fin.
-The pharyngeal teeth are double-rowed and conical.

 Second specimen

 The blind fish with the scientific name of "Paracobits smithi" belongs to the stream of the Nemacheilus family.
 This type of fish, in addition to being deprived of eyes, does not have pigments or scales.
 It has three pairs of whiskers, the second pair of which grows well and reaches the end of the third pair.
 The average body length is reported to be 45 mm.